alan-turing-institute/AssurancePlatform/frontend/README.md

 npm install
 ```

-to install the required dependencies,
+and then to install the required dependencies,

 ```
 npm start